warthog9/tenstorrent.github.io/core/quickstart.md

 ## 3. Software Installation

-To interact with the Tensix Processor, you’ll need to install the system-level dependencies and SDK on your host machine.
+To interact with the Tensix Processor(s), you’ll need to install the system-level dependencies and SDK on your host machine.

-Presently, each software package is organized into separate repositories hosted publicly on [GitHub](https://github.com/tenstorrent).
+Each software package is organized into separate repositories hosted publicly on [GitHub](https://github.com/tenstorrent).

 **Important!**

-The Starting Guide will reference each software utility where the latest version is available.
+This Starting Guide will reference each software utility where the latest version is available.
 However, each SDK will have it's own compatibility matrix associated with each release.
 It is strongly recommended to consult each SDK's release compatibility matrix to ensure you are installing the correct versions of the system software packages.

 ### Step 1: Install the Driver (TT-KMD)

-Please navigate to [TT-KMD](https://github.com/tenstorrent/tt-kmd) homepage and follow instructions within the README.
+Navigate to the [TT-KMD](https://github.com/tenstorrent/tt-kmd) homepage and follow instructions within the README.

 ### Step 2: Device Firmware Update (TT-Flash / TT-Firmware)

-The [TT-Firmware](https://github.com/tenstorrent/tt-firmware) file needs to be installed using the [TT-Flash](https://github.com/tenstorrent/tt-flash) utility, for more details visit [TT-Flash homepage](https://github.com/tenstorrent/tt-flash?tab=readme-ov-file#firmware-files:~:text=Firmware%20files,of%20the%20images.) and follow instructions within the README.
+The [TT-Firmware](https://github.com/tenstorrent/tt-firmware) file needs to be installed using the [TT-Flash](https://github.com/tenstorrent/tt-flash) utility.
+For more details, visit the [TT-Flash homepage](https://github.com/tenstorrent/tt-flash?tab=readme-ov-file#firmware-files:~:text=Firmware%20files,of%20the%20images.) and follow instructions within the README.

 ### Step 3: Setup HugePages